Samuel More: The More children on the Mayflower

-Samuel More continued to act as secretary to Edward la Zouche and on 11 June 1625, he married Elizabeth Worsley, daughter of Richard Worsley, Esq. of Deeping Gate (in Maxey) in Northamptonshire and cousin to Lord Zouche's second wife, although he was only separated, not divorced, from Katherine More.
-At the time there was no legal divorce as it later became known in the 20th century, and neither party was allowed to remarry during the lifetime of the other.
+Samuel More continued to act as secretary to Lord Zouche, and on 11 June 1625, he married Elizabeth Worsley, daughter of Richard Worsley, Esq. of Deeping Gate (in Maxey) in Northamptonshire and cousin to Lord Zouche's second wife, although he was only separated, not divorced, from Katherine More.
+At the time, there was no legal divorce, as it later became known in the 20th century, and neither party was allowed to remarry during the lifetime of the other.
 In February 1626, Samuel More obtained a royal pardon, possibly to protect himself against accusations of adultery.
 It is not known if Katherine was still alive at the time of his second marriage.

 Hopton Massacre

-During the English Civil War, Samuel More fought for Parliament and commanded a garrison at Hopton Castle in Shropshire, one of the few castles to be held for Parliament in that county.
+During the English Civil War, Samuel More fought for Parliament.
+He commanded a garrison at Hopton Castle in Shropshire, one of the few castles to be held for Parliament in that county.
 More was commandant of the castle when, in 1644, it was besieged by a force of Cavaliers led by Sir Michael Woodhouse, with a force of about 500.
-More’s garrison numbered around 30 men, and the end result of such an action was inevitable.
+More's garrison numbered around 30 men, and the result of such an action was inevitable.
 Without external support, More would be forced to surrender.
 It seems that Colonel More was offered quarter (the option of surrender) twice and refused.
-After this accounts differ.
+After this, accounts differ.

-Samuel’s own account states that he finally surrendered once the Cavaliers had breached the castle walls, whereupon his men were brutally slaughtered.
+Samuel's own account states that he finally surrendered once the Cavaliers had breached the castle walls, whereupon his men were brutally slaughtered.

 Other accounts state that, after a three-week siege, More delayed surrendering until the bailey had been taken and the entrance to the keep was on fire.
 Under the laws of war as they were practised at that time, such a surrender was at the discretion of the besieging forces, who had taken significant casualties.
-More had apparently waited too long to surrender.
+More had waited too long to surrender.
 It seems that Sir Michael Woodhouse chose not to accept the surrender and ordered (or at least did not prevent) the killings.
 As his men were being killed, Samuel More was taken to Ludlow and was later given his freedom in a prisoner exchange.